sebabrata-mukherjee/sebabrata-mukherjee.github.io/README.md

 // Array of captions for each image const captions = [
   "IISc Bangalore – Main Building",
-  "Photonic s-p orbitals topological edge states", "Topological Anderson phase transition",
+  "Topological edge states of photonic s-p orbitals", "Topological Anderson phase transition",
   "Another view of our setup"
 ];